anuveshkumar/KeepNote2/readme.md

     Step 4: Go through web.xml
     Step 5: In dispatcher-servlet.xml, add base packages to scan and define the bean for view resolver.
     Step 6: In Note.java file (which is considered as Model class), declare all the necessary variables for the model.
-    Step 7: In NoteRepository.java, create methods to add/retrieve/update/delete notes from the Array List.
+    Step 7: In NoteRepository.java, create methods to add/retrieve/update/delete keepNotes from the Array List.
-       Also Write a method which is used to retrieve all notes from array list.
+       Also Write a method which is used to retrieve all keepNotes from array list.
     Step 8: Run the test cases for NoteRepository(NoteRepositoryTest.java) Step 9: In NoteController.java, get the application context from resources/beans.xml file using ClassPathXmlApplicationContext() class.Also get Note and NoteRepository objects from the application 			context.Annotate the NoteController.java with @Controller annotation.
-    	Define a handler method to read the existing notes from the ArrayList, to read the Note data from requested parameters and save the new note in the Array List and delete a note.
+    	Define a handler method to read the existing keepNotes from the ArrayList, to read the Note data from requested parameters and save the new keepNote in the Array List and delete a keepNote.
     Step 10: Run the testcases for NoteController (NoteControllerTest.java) Step 11: Design a form with four text boxes (Note id, title, content and status) and a submit button and A table which shows Note id, title, content, status and the created date.